mnot/I-D/json-home/draft.md

 TBD

-# Creating and Serving Home Documents

-When making an API home document available, there are a few things to keep in mind:

-* A home document is best located at a memorable URI, because its URI will effectively become the URI for the API itself to clients.
-* Home documents can be personalized, just as "normal" home pages can.
-For example, you might advertise different URIs, and/or different kinds of link relations, depending on the client's identity.
-* Home documents SHOULD be assigned a freshness lifetime (e.g., "Cache-Control: max-age=3600") so that clients can cache them, to avoid having to fetch it every time the client interacts with the service.
-* Custom link relation types, as well as the URIs for variables, should lead to documentation for those constructs.

-## Managing Change in Home Documents

-The URIs used in API home documents MAY change over time.
-However, changing them can cause issues for clients that are relying on cached home documents containing old links.

-To mitigate the impact of such changes, servers SHOULD consider:

-* Reducing the freshness lifetime of home documents before a link change, so that clients are less likely to refer to an "old" document.
-* Regarding the "old" and "new" URIs as equally valid references for an "overlap" period.
-* After that period, handling requests for the "old" URIs appropriately; e.g., with a 404 Not Found, or by redirecting the client to the new URI.

-## Evolving and Mixing APIs with Home Documents

-Using home documents affords the opportunity to change the "shape" of the API over time, without breaking old clients.

-This includes introducing new functions alongside the old ones -- by adding new link relation types with corresponding resource objects -- as well as adding new template variables, media types, and so on.

-It's important to realise that a home document can serve more than one "API" at a time; by listing all relevant relation types, it can effectively "mix" different APIs, allowing clients to work with different resources as they see fit.

-# Consuming Home Documents

-Clients might use home documents in a variety of ways.

-In the most common case -- actually consuming the API -- the client will scan the Resources Object for the link relation(s) that it is interested in, and then to interact with the resource(s) referred to.
-Resource Hints can be used to optimize communication with the client, as well as to inform as to the permissible actions (e.g., whether PUT is likely to be supported).

-Note that the home document is a "living" document; it does not represent a "contract", but rather is expected to be inspected before each interaction.
-In particular, links from the home document MUST NOT be assumed to be valid beyond the freshness lifetime of the home document, as per HTTP's caching model {{RFC7234}}.

-As a result, clients SHOULD cache the home document (as per {{RFC7234}}), to avoid fetching it before every interaction (which would otherwise be required).

-Likewise, a client encountering a 404 Not Found on a link SHOULD obtain a fresh copy of the home document, to assure that it is up-to-date.

 # Security Considerations

 Clients need to exercise care when using hints.
 For example, a naive client might send credentials